DylanMoriarty/moriartynaps/app/_posts/0000-18-02-command-carto-part-one.md

 	<li>Install <a href="https://nodejs.org/en/download/" target="_blank">Node.js</a></li>
 	<li>Type the command <code>npm</code>.
 If it returns a block of text starting with "Usage: npm &lt;command&gt;", we know we're good.
 If you get an error, copy and paste that error into Google.
 Someone else has likely had the same issue!</li>
 	<li>Run the command <code>npm install -g mapshaper</code>.
 This will install mapshaper on your computer globally so it can be accessed anywhere!
 Neat.</li>
+	<li>If you get an error message that talks about denied access or permissions, you may need to run it as <code>sudo install -g mapshaper</code>.
+Sudo is a prefix you can add to commands that tells your terminal you're an administrator of the computer, so it'll ask for your admin password.
+In general, only run sudo if you need to.
+No other commands in this tutorial should require it.</li>
 </ol>

 Finally, you need a geographic file to work with.
 You can use anything you'd like for the following examples, but I'll leave one here for consistencies sake.